mabu042/release3_inspection/README.md

 * lang correct?
 0/1: always fill this field (otherwise we will not distinguish labeled and unlabeled examples), put 0 if most of the text is not in the target language, otherwise put 1.

 ## Advice on inspection
 One way to annotate is using LibreOffice Calc.
+For convenience:
+* make the text preview area larger;
+* optimize column width (select the first 5 columns, select Format -> Columns -> Optimal Width...);
+* optimize row height (select the whole table with e.g. ctrl+a / cmd+a, select Format -> Rows -> Height.., enter a reasonable value e.g. 0.15);
-For convenience freeze the header row (View -> Freeze Cells -> Freeze First Row) and the first 5 columns (select them and click View -> Freeze Rows and Columns).
-Also make the text area larger.
+* freeze the header row (View -> Freeze Cells -> Freeze First Row) and the first 5 columns (select them and click View -> Freeze Rows and Columns);
 This can look like this:
 ![image](https://github.com/user-attachments/assets/0a89750c-7b8b-47c3-9beb-584431d27162)